Red-necked wallaby: Subspecies

-The Tasmanian subspecies, Notamacropus rufogriseus rufogriseus, usually known as Bennett's wallaby, is smaller (as island subspecies or species often are), has longer, darker and shaggier fur, and breeds in the late summer, mostly between February and April.
+The Tasmanian subspecies, Notamacropus rufogriseus rufogriseus, usually known as Bennett's wallaby, is smaller (as island species or subspecies often are), has longer, darker and shaggier fur, and breeds in the late summer, mostly between February and April.
 They have adapted to living in proximity to humans and can be found grazing on lawns in the fringes of Hobart and other urban areas.

 The mainland Australian subspecies, Notamacropus rufogriseus banksianus, usually known as the red-necked wallaby, breeds all year round.
 Captive animals maintain their breeding schedules; Tasmanian females that become pregnant out of their normal season delay birth until summer, which can be anywhere up to 8 months later.

 Introductions to other countries

 There are significant introduced populations in the Canterbury Region of New Zealand's South Island.
 In 1870, several Bennett's wallabies were transported from Tasmania to Christchurch, New Zealand.
 Two females and one male from this stock were later released at Te Waimate, the property of Waimate's first European settler Michael Studholme.
 The year 1874 saw them freed in the Hunters Hills, where over the years their population has dramatically increased.
 Bennett's wallabies are now resident on approximately 350,000 ha of terrain in the Hunters Hills, including the Two Thumb Range, the Kirkliston Range and the Grampians.
 They have been declared an animal pest in the Canterbury Region and land occupiers must contain the wallabies within specified areas.
 Bennett's wallaby is now widely regarded as a symbol of Waimate.